riascho/Budget-Project/README.md

 # Updates to the Project

-In this iteration I will add a persistence layer (database) to store budget envelopes and their balances.
-I will use `PostgreSQL` as DB and `Swagger` for API documentation for this.
-I will also add another feature where users can enter an transaction and it will connect to the database directly.
+In this iteration I have added a persistence layer (database) to store budget envelopes and their balances.
+I am using `PostgreSQL` as DB and `Swagger` for API documentation for this.
+I have also added a new endpoint for transactions where users can manage their envelope balances through transactions.
+Lastly, I have also added some basic test coverage.

 ## Project Tasks